getkey/rollup-plugin-obfuscator/readme.md

 npm install --save-dev rollup-plugin-obfuscator javascript-obfuscator
 ```

-## Why was this plugin made?
+## Features

-1. javascript-obfuscator is installed separately from the rollup plugin, so it will always be updatable
+1. javascript-obfuscator is installed separately from the rollup plugin, so it will always be updatable (the official rollup plugin has been outdated for years!)
-2. with this plugin, you can decide if you prefer to apply obfuscation to:
+2. You can decide if you prefer to apply obfuscation to:
-	a. each file, to avoid obfuscating your open-source dependencies, which results in a **huge performance boost**
+	- each file, to avoid obfuscating your open-source dependencies, which results in a **huge performance boost**
-	b. the whole bundle
+	- the traditional way: the whole bundle

 ## Usage